steffenhaug/plox/report.md

 The results are pretty good.
 With this working, it should finally be possible to render text elements in a scene-graph and have it basically "just work".

+# Scalability
+Now, as we are able to draw arbitary text on a quad, and position it on a screen, we can in principle draw arbitrary amounts of text, and even though my workloads are planned to be only moderate, I think it is worth reflecting a bit on performance.
+Currently, for every glyph drawn, I send the glyphs curves to the GPU, positioned in the text elements $uv$-coordinate system.
+That means, that if I'm rasterizing "$\vartheta \vartheta \vartheta$", the curves of $\vartheta$ are duplicated three times.
+The advantage of this method, is that -- assuming the text is static -- making the draw call has _zero_ bandwidth overhead, all we need to send is the vertex data and uniforms, since the final shaped text lives on the GPU.

+On the flip side, modifying the text is complicated.
+If you want to replace a glyph, the replacement might have more Bézier curves than the original, so even though its possible to do partial updates on the SSBO, it would likely involve re-positioning all curves that come after this glpyh to make it fit into the array.
+Not only that, but the _kerning data_ of the following glyph will almost certainly not be correct, so we need to re-shape the entire following text anyways.

+The other question is one of scale.
+I stated earlier that an average page of text has around 3000 glyphs.
+Well, the font Latin Modern Math has 4804 glyphs, with all its fancy math symbols.
+Latin Modern Regular -- the text kerned for prose -- has _just 821 glyphs_, since it
+just supports latin scripts.
+DejaVu Sans, with all its unicode madness, with hebrew, arabic, georgian, and south-east asian scripts, and so on, has 6253 glpyhs.
+I suspect this will be on the upper end of how big "reasonable" fonts are.
+In other words, if we were to try to typeset _just two normal pages_ of text, it would already be more economical to upload the whole god damn font, than to try to be smart and upload pre-shaped text.
+Obviously, this would be a performance hit for small workloads, but i suspect fairly small.
+And this means that we can submit code points and kerning information as a uniform along with our quad, which makes dynamic text trivial.
+All in all, i think a beneficial change.
+Not to mention, that it is possible to optimize this by not including all unicode ranges in our atlas -- if we don't plan on typesetting any arabic, we can leave it out to save bandwidth on startup.

+For the record, at the time of writing this document has 32362 glyhps, and initialization -- including parsing the .ttf file, text shaping, outlining the shaped text, and submitting the SSBO took 1050ms.
+Of which 975ms was spent shaping and outlining the text, and just 27ms (!) was spent putting the SSBO on the gpu.
+Of the 975ms, 303ms was spent shaping, and 662ms was spent outlining.
+Shaping is the process of calculating glyph offsets for a unicode string, and is inherently serial, since the kerning data accumulates.
+For our use case, which is typesetting for mathematical display and plotting, shaping is necessary, but for a lot of use cases, for example rendering a PDF or something, the text is already pre-shaped by the software that generated the PDF (for example \LaTeX).
+Especially for the _really large_ workloads, text will generally be shaped ahead of time.

+The culprit that stands out is the _outlining_ step.
+It accounts for a whopping 63% of the time spent setting up the text rendering system for large workloads.
+If we wanted to typeset this document with DejaVu Sans, the workload of outlining would be reduced by _80%_ if we outlined for a font atlas instead of outlining shaped text.
+Even if we did _zero_ attempt at being conservative with which ranges of symbols we need to outline.
+With Latin Modern Regular, 97.5% of the work is saved.
+And in addition to this, in the absence of kerning data, outlining a font atlas is trivially parallellizable, so we could use something like `rayon` to speed it up, or possibly even a compute shader.
+In other words: We go back to the drawing board.